JulienRouse/aws-certifications/aws-ccp.md

 _How do we prove AWS meets a compliance?_

-No cost, serlf-service portal for on-demand access to AWS comliance reports.
+No cost, serlf-service portal for on-demand access to AWS compliance reports.

 #### Amazon Inspector

-\*How do we prove an EC2 Instance is harden?
+_How do we prove an EC2 Instance is harden?_

 Hardening is the act of eliminating as many **security** risks as possible.